coderbeez/qwerty/README.md

 # UX

 Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages for Code Institute’s Diploma in Full Stack Web Development.
-The site allows students to save notes and/or share links for each language.
+The site allows students to save notes and share links for each language.

 1. **Notes** Students can register to host their own language notes using familiar topic headings with a full range of CRUD operations.
-Registration and login are required for notes.
+Registration and login are required for Notes.

 2. **Links** Language links are again grouped under familiar topic headings and categorised by type, i.e instruct, practice, resource and other.
 Students can create a new link, add a star rating or report a problem with an existing link.
-No registration or login is required for links.
+No registration or login is required for Links.

 3. **Distraction** Inspiration and motivation is provided by coding quotes, suggested language links, daily award site links and a Spotify playlist for those times when stack overflow just isn’t delivering.